-The best time to send an email is when a recipient is just about to check their inbox.
+The perfect time to send an email is when a recipient is just about to check their inbox.
 However, you may not always be online when your recipients usually check their emails.

-In this article, I’ll show you how to schedule an email in Outlook, and how you can set a standard delay for all of your outgoing emails.
-I’ll also discuss some limitations of the Outlook app and give you a look into Gmail, a better email alternative.
+In this article, I’ll show you how to schedule an email in Outlook and how you can set a standard delay for all of your outgoing emails.
+Additionally, I’ll discuss some limitations of the Outlook app and highlight a better email alternative.